dpakGit/DevOps_Traning/100_Days_Challenge/Tasks/Day 11:_Install_and_Configure_Tomcat_Server.md

 ------------------------

-### *Giving write permission to user steve on 172.16.238.11 for the destination directory.*
+### Note: *Giving write permission to user steve on 172.16.238.11 for the destination directory.*
 You can adjust permissions in a couple of ways depending on what's best for your setup.

 ### Option 1: Change ownership of the directory